 The following blocks are interactive and dynamic.
 They enable user input, engagement, and data capture:

-• UGC VOTING: Allow the audience to vote on content or submissions form the User Posts App.
+UGC VOTING: Allow the audience to vote on content or submissions from the User Posts App.
+See User Posts on a landing page: Teaser and Voting.

-• DONATIONS: Embed a donation widget connected to your payment provider
+DONATIONS: Embed a donation widget connected to your payment provider.
+See Collecting donations on your Landing Pages.

-• COUNTDOWN: Add a countdown timer to drive urgency (e.g. until election day).
+COUNTDOWN: Add a countdown timer to drive urgency (e.g. until election day).
+See Adding a Countdown to your landing page.

 For detailed guidance on configuring each interactive block, refer to the individual help articles on the Blocks and Apps.